-There is a single full year person-level weight (PERWT19F) assigned to each record for each key, in-scope person who responded to MEPS for the full period of time that he or she was inscope during 2019.
-A key person was either a member of a responding NHIS household at the time of interview or joined a family associated with such a household after being out-of-scope at the time of the NHIS (the latter circumstance includes newborns as well as those returning from military service, an institution, or residence in a foreign country).
-A person is in-scope whenever he or she is a member of the civilian noninstitutionalized portion of the U.S. population.
+There is a single full-year person-level weight (PERWT21F) assigned to each record for each key, in-scope person who responded to MEPS for the full period of time that they were in-scope during 2021.
+A key person was either a member of a responding NHIS household at the time of the interview or joined a family associated with such a household after being out-of-scope at the time of the NHIS (the latter circumstance includes newborns as well as those returning from military service, an institution, or residence in a foreign country).
+A person is in-scope whenever they are a member of the civilian noninstitutionalized portion of the U.S. population.

-3.2 Details on Person Weight Construction
+3.3 Details on Person Weight Construction

-The person-level weight PERWT19F was developed in several stages.
-Person-level weights for Panel 23 and Panel 24 were created separately.
+The person-level weight PERWT21F was developed in several stages.
+Person-level weights for Panel 23, Panel 24, Panel 25, and Panel 26 were created separately.
 The weighting process for each panel included an adjustment for nonresponse over time and calibration to independent population figures.
 The calibration was initially accomplished separately for each panel by raking the corresponding sample weights for those in-scope at the end of the calendar year to Current Population Survey (CPS) population estimates based on six variables.
 The six variables used in the establishment of the initial person-level control figures were: educational attainment of the reference person (no degree, high school/GED no college, some college, bachelor's degree or higher); census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
-A 2019 composite weight was then formed by multiplying each weight from Panel 23 by the factor .500 and each weight from Panel 24 by the factor .500.
-The choice of factors reflected the relative sample sizes of the two panels, helping to limit the variance of estimates obtained from pooling the two samples.
+A 2021 composite weight was then formed by multiplying each weight from Panel 23 by the factor .22, each weight from Panel 24 by the factor .22, each weight from Panel 25 by the factor .25, and each weight from Panel 26 by the factor .31.
+The choice of factors reflected the relative sample sizes of the four panels, helping to limit the variance of estimates obtained from pooling the four samples.
 The composite weight was raked to the same set of CPS-based control totals.

-When the poverty status information derived from income variables became available, a final raking was undertaken, establishing control figures reflecting poverty status rather than educational attainment.
-Thus, control totals were established using poverty status (five categories: below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the other five variables previously used in the weight calibration.
+The standard approach for MEPS weighting is as follows.
+When the poverty status information derived from income variables becomes available, a final raking is undertaken.
+The full sample weight appearing on the Population Characteristics PUF for a given year is re-raked, establishing control figures reflecting poverty status rather than educational attainment.
+Thus, control totals are established using poverty status (five categories: below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the other five variables previously used in the weight calibration.